isomerpages/mlaw-corp/_covid19/15-FAQ-lease-licence.md

 * Once the Notification for Relief has been served on the landlord, he/she cannot take the above actions in (b).

 **d.
 What kind of obligations does the Act cover?
 Is it only limited to the payment of rent?**
 * No, the Act covers all contractual obligations which a party is unable to perform due to COVID-19.
 These may include the payment of rent or the obligation to reinstate the property by a certain time by the tenant.
-It may also include obligations by the landlord such as the obligation to deliver vacant possession by a stipulated time
+It may also include obligations by the landlord such as the obligation to deliver vacant possession by a stipulated time.

 #### Specific FAQs ####